sul-dlss-deprecated/geohydra/README.md

 To load the `workspace` and generate metadata files from the `stage`, use:

     % bundle exec bin/assemble.rb

+If you're using a gazetteer, then post-process the MODS records with:

+    % bundle exec bin/assemble_placenames.rb_

 To project all Shapefiles into EPSG:4326 (WGS84), as needed: